-#17 – Failure to plan
+#17 – Failure to Plan

-In modern times, if you do things without a plan, you’re destined to failure.
+In modern times, if you do things without a plan, you’re destined to fail.
 Like in business, if you start a business without a business plan, you stand big chances of failing.
 Stop wasting your time doing things without a plan.

-#18 – Too much copying
+#18 – Too Much Copying

 Inability to generate viable business ideas and instead resort to replicating precisely other people’s opinions is a disease among Ugandans.
 It’s also a reason why businesses crop up and fail within a short time.
 They don’t come up with unique products or services.